 - Silent guarding: a cat parks by a doorway or box entry, body angled, eyes fixed.
 Others hesitate and detour.

 - Half-in, half-out at the litter box: quick pees, immediate bolt.
-That box position isn’t safe in their mind.
+That box position doesn’t feel safe.

-- Short hallway chases: usually a sign of a chokepoint and not enough duplicate resources.
+- Short hallway chases: often a chokepoint issue, not “bad behavior.”

 - Zone rule: spread resources across the home, not in a single room.
 Think “north/south” or “upstairs/downstairs.”

-- Two-exit rule: every high-value spot (especially litter) should allow two escape routes—no dead-end corners.
+- Two-exit rule: every high-value spot (especially litter) should allow two escape routes — avoid dead-end corners.

 - Quiet rule: close to family life, away from abrupt noise (washers, slamming doors).